AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/assign-team-members-cloud-manager.md

 Congratulations!
 Now, your newly formed Cloud Manager team including the yourself assigned to the ‘Business Owner’ role has been setup.
 Members will receive a welcome email inviting them to login and access Cloud Manager.
 In the role of Business Owner, you are now just one step away from logging in to Cloud Manager and enabling the creation of your cloud resources.

-## Assign Users to Deployment Manager Product Profile {#assign-users-deployment-manager}
+## Assigning Users to Deployment Manager Product Profile {#assign-users-deployment-manager}

 1. Identify the user(s) who will manage Cloud Manager Programs and add them to the Business Owner product profile.
 The system administrator must be the first person to access and log in to Cloud Manager.
 You must add yourself (system administrator) to the Business Owner product profile first.